 Crowdfunding Considerations for Investors

 - All investments have risk, but small business investments are particularly risky.
 Small businesses have high failure rates and there is very little information publicly available about the businesses.
+Investors should be prepared to lose their entire investment.

 - Crowdfunding portals or other online intermediaries claiming an accreditation or “seal of approval” from a standards program or board may not be legitimate.